zhenhouhong/QSpeech/README.md

 >**QSpeech: Low-Qubit Quantum Speech Application Toolkit**

 ## Introduction
 This repository is the official implementation of [QSpeech: Low-Qubit Quantum Speech Application Toolkit]().
+A library for the rapid prototyping of hybrid quantum-classical neural networks in speech applications.

 <table><tbody>
     <tr>